EthylOH/EthylOH-Python/lessons/chapter-5/chapter-5.md

 `name = "Ethyl-OH"`
 `print("Hello name")`

 The computer will print `"Hello name"` instead of `"Hello Ethyl-OH"`.
-It printed the exact letters you typed inside the quotes instead of a mix between the given string and variable.
+It printed the exact letters you typed inside the quotes instead of a mix between the given string and the variable.
 We need a way to mix regular text and variables together.

 ### 2. The Tool